omidm/naiad/README-UBUNTU.txt

     $ sudo apt-get install ca-certificates-mono

 Note: Maybe versions older than 4.2 would work as well, but it has not been tested.
-To get the older version through apt-get use following commands:
+To get the older version through apt-get default repositories use following commands:

     $ sudo apt-get install mono-devel
     $ sudo apt-get install mono-complete
     $ sudo apt-get install mono-xbuild

-However, if you install the older versio, you need to first completely remove it before installing the newer version as instructed above!
+However, if you install the older version, you need to first completely remove it before installing the newer version as instructed above!